An alternative description of symmetric monoidal categories, and symmetric 2-groups: A new cohomological classification of symmetric 2-groups

+with $r_{x_g}:x_g+0\to x_g$ the right unitor.
 Its existence follows from Proposition~\ref{equivalencia_AC2grup_2grupsimetric}, which establishes that the underlying groupoid of an AC-2-group is of the same type as the underlying groupoid of a symmetric 2-group.
 Then $H$ is an equivalence of categories with pseudoinverse $H':\Aa\to\Aa_{sk}$ given by

 for every morphism $f:x\to x'$ in $\Aa$ (hence, $[x]=[x']$).
 In fact, $H'\circ H$ is literally equal to the identity of $\Aa_{sk}$, and the isomorphisms $\iota_x$ are the components of a natural isomorphism $\iota:id_\Aa\Rightarrow H\circ H'$.
 By transport of the AC-2-group structure on $\Aa$ to $\Aa_{sk}$ through the equivalence $H'$ the skeletal groupoid $\Aa_{sk}$ becomes a skeletal AC-2-group $\AAA_{sk}$ equivalent to $\AAA$.
 The resulting AC-2-group $\AAA_{sk}$ turns out to be the special AC-2-group $\AAA(\Gsf,\Asf,\zsf)$ with $\zsf:\Gsf\times\Gsf\to\Asf$ the cubical 3-cocycle uniquely given by the commutative diagrams